Islam-ansari/Unity-Catalog-mini-project/README.md

 1. Databricks Workspace: A Premium workspace creates Unity Catalog by default.
 2. Storage Access:
-- Created **Storage Credentials** for authentication and authorization.
+- Created **Storage Credentials** for authentication and authorization (created using Databrick Access connector service).
 - Defined an **External Location** to point to the cloud folder structure.

 ### 📁 Data Structure
 We created a container named `uc_mini_project` in Azure Data Lake with the following folder layout: